EKG or Cardiographic Technician

 Kellogg Community College

-Kellogg Community College’s medical assistant certificate program equips students for a rewarding career that blends office and clinical skills through online coursework and in-person labs.
+Kellogg Community College’s medical assistant certificate program equips students with a rewarding career that blends office and clinical skills through online coursework and in-person labs.
 This rigorous training provides deep knowledge of all aspects of the medical field, from classes to hands-on experience in actual hospital environments.
 With this comprehensive education, graduates are fully prepared to confidently take their national certification exam and become certified multi-skilled professionals.

 This program provides a valuable opportunity to achieve certifications and expand essential healthcare knowledge.
 With high CAAHEP standards, the curriculum offers an accredited certificate course with specialized fields such as phlebotomy and EKG.
 Upon graduating from this intensive program, students are qualified to take multiple national certification exams.